 In this blog, we'll explore the benefits of using AWS SAM and how it can help you unlock the power of serverless computing.

-What is AWS Sam?
+What is AWS SAM?

 AWS SAM is a framework for creating serverless applications on AWS.
 It allows developers to define their application's resources using a simple template file, such as functions and databases.
 The template file can then deploy the application on AWS with a few clicks.